JasweenBrar/business-dashboard/README.md

 * React Single Item Page Design
 * React Form Page Design
 * React Dark Mode with Context API

+💠 Home Page with different widgets

+💠 Progress Bar Component and Interactive Chart

+💠 Custom Table

+💠 List table (where we can select items, sort them or filter them)
+    We can delete an item or display a single item.

+💠 Add dark mode option

 # Getting Started with Create React App